DreamEcho100/c-playground/leetcode/problems/medium/two-sum/ChatGPT final code review.md

 ### Updated Solution

 To resolve collisions and directly map the numbers to their indices, you can use a more dynamic hash map structure or improve the current approach with proper collision handling.
-Here’s how you can implement the fix:
+Here's how you can implement the fix:

 ```c
 #include <stdlib.h>